Last updated on February 1st, 2024 at 02:16 pm.

 - Marital status documents

 - Last wills and testaments

 - Inheritance declarations and requests from heirs

 - The foundation, modification and separation of companies and partnerships

 - Acquittals and the discharge of obligations

 - Declaration of heirs where there is no will

 - Any kind of declaration or statement

 The notary isn’t always stuck in the office.
 They will sometimes be called out to complete a particular service such as being called to hospital to enable a seriously ill person to make a will.
 They are often present at some very important times in people’s lives.
-For example, when there is a transfer of property or a company is being formed and needs a constitution.
+An example would be in cases of property transfer or the formation of a company that requires a constitution.

 It might not be a role that we are familiar with in other European countries but the notary carries a great deal of respect in Spain.